gmarino2048/EECS-338-Final-Project/README.md

 The merge function merges the lists from first to second, and then from second to stop.
 The merge function assumes that both lists are already sorted, and goes through each part of the list comparing the least significant elements until it has completed merging the list.
 The resulting list should then be sorted.

+`void randomArray(int lowerBound, int upperBound, int arraySize);

+This function is utilized in the file "main.c".
+The purpose of this method is to generate a random array.
+The function utilizes the system time to create a psudo-random number that will be added into an array and later sorted for the purpose of testing.
+There is additional functionallity in the upperBound and lowerBound arguments, but for clarity in our main method we used fixed values here.

 ##### Summary of Data Types

 Since the function operates separately on different parts of the array, semaphores are unnecessary.
-Instead, we will be using an array of pthread tid's and an array of pthread attributes and we will have each thread keep track of its position in the master array independently.
+Instead, we will be using an array of pthread tid's and an array of pthread attribute structs to

-For merging each of the segmented lists together, we will use a temporary array to merge the items, and then swap move each element in the temporary array to the corresponding element in the initial array.

-##### Sample output

-Merge Sort does not give any output.

-### quicksort.c

-##### Summary of functions

-##### Summary of Data Types

-##### Sample Output

-Quick Sort does not give any output.

-### bubblesort.c

-##### Summary of functions

-##### Summary of Data Types

-##### Sample Output

-Bubble Sort does not give any output.

-### main.c

-##### Summary of Functions

 ##### Summary of Data Types